minio/docs/source/minio-cli/minio-mc/mc-retention.rst

       mc retention set [FLAGS] TARGET MODE VALIDITY

-   - If the ``TARGET`` specifies a bucket or bucket prefix, include :mc-cmd-option:`~mc retention set recursive` to apply the object lock settings to the bucket contents.

-   - If the ``TARGET`` bucket has versioning enabled, :mc-cmd:`mc retention set` by default applies to only the latest object version.
-Use :mc-cmd-option:`~mc retention set verison-id` or :mc-cmd-option:`~mc retention set versions` to apply the object lock settings to a specific version or to all versions of the object.

    :mc-cmd:`mc retention set` supports the following arguments:

-   .. mc-cmd:: bypass
-      :option:

-      Allows a user with the ``s3:BypassGovernanceRetention`` permission to modify the object.
-Requires the ``governance`` retention :mc-cmd:`~mc retention set MODE`

-   .. mc-cmd:: recursive, r
-      :option:

-      Recursively applies the object lock settings to all objects in the specified :mc-cmd:`~mc retention set TARGET` path.

-      Mutually exclusive with :mc-cmd-option:`~mc retention set version-id`.

-   .. mc-cmd:: default
-      :option:

-      Sets the default object lock settings for the bucket specified to :mc-cmd:`~mc retention set TARGET` using the
-      :mc-cmd:`~mc retention set MODE` and :mc-cmd:`~mc retention set VALIDITY`.
-      Any objects created in the bucket inherit the default object lock settings unless explicitly overriden using :mc-cmd:`mc retention set`.

-      .. versionadded:: RELEASE.2020-08-XXT00-00-00Z

-         :mc-cmd-option:`mc retention set default` replaces the functionality of the deprecated :mc-cmd:`mc lock` command.

-      If specifying :mc-cmd-option:`~mc retention set default`,
-      :mc-cmd:`mc retention set` ignores all other flags.

-   .. mc-cmd:: version-id
-      :option:

-      Applies the object lock settings to the specified version of the :mc-cmd:`~mc retention set TARGET` object.
-Requires
-      the bucket to have versioning enabled.
-Use :mc:`mc version` to enable bucket versioning.

-      Mutually exclusive with any of the following flags:

-      - :mc-cmd-option:`~mc retention set versions`
-      - :mc-cmd-option:`~mc retention set rewind`
-      - :mc-cmd-option:`~mc retention set recursive`

-   .. mc-cmd:: versions
-      :option:

-      Applies the object lock settings to all versions of the :mc-cmd:`~mc retention set TARGET` object or object(s).
-Requires the bucket to have versioning enabled.
-Use :mc:`mc version` to enable bucket versioning.

-      Use :mc-cmd-option:`~mc retention set rewind` and
-      :mc-cmd-option:`~mc retention set versions` together to apply the object lock settings to all versions of the object or object(s) which existed at the specified duration prior to the current date. *or* at the specified date.

-      Mutually exclusive with :mc-cmd-option:`~mc retention set version-id`.

-   .. mc-cmd:: rewind
-      :option:

-      Applies the object lock settings to the latest version of the object or object(s) which existed at either the specified duration prior to the current date *or* at a specific date.

-      - For duration, specify a string in ``#d#hh#mm#ss`` format.
-For example:
-        ``--rewind "1d2hh3mm4ss"``.

-      - For a date in time, specify an ISO8601-formatted timestamp.
-For example:
-        ``--rewind "2020.03.24T10:00"``.

-      For example, to apply the object lock settings to the object or object(s) as they existed 30 days prior to the current date: ``--rewind "30d"``

-      Use :mc-cmd-option:`~mc retention set rewind` and
-      :mc-cmd-option:`~mc retention set versions` together to apply the object lock settings to all versions of the object or object(s) which existed at the specified duration prior to the current date. *or* at the specified date.

-      Mutually exclusive with :mc-cmd-option:`~mc retention set version-id`.

    .. mc-cmd:: TARGET

+      *Required*

-      *Required* The full path to the object or objects for which to set object lock configuration.
+      The full path to the object or objects for which to set object lock configuration.
 Specify the :mc-cmd:`alias <mc alias>` of a configured S3-compatible service as the prefix to the ``TARGET`` bucket path.
+For
-For example:
+      example:

       .. code-block:: shell

          mc retention play/mybucket/object.txt MODE VALIDITY

-      If specifying a bucket prefix, include the :mc-cmd-option:`~mc retention set recursive` flag to apply the object lock configuration to all objects in the bucket.
+      - If the ``TARGET`` specifies a bucket or bucket prefix, include :mc-cmd-option:`~mc retention set recursive` to apply the object lock settings to the bucket contents.

+      - If the ``TARGET`` bucket has versioning enabled, :mc-cmd:`mc retention set` by default applies to only the latest object version.
+Use :mc-cmd-option:`~mc retention set version-id` or :mc-cmd-option:`~mc retention set versions` to apply the object lock settings to a specific version or to all versions of the object.

    .. mc-cmd:: MODE